kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-04-register-secured-api.md

 kubectl create secret generic {SECRET_NAME} --from-literal username={USER_NAME} --from-literal password={PASSWORD} -n kyma-integration
 ```

-This is an example Secret containing headers and request parameters:
+This is an example of the Secret containing headers and request parameters:

 ```yaml
 apiVersion: v1